percona/percona-server-mongodb-operator/source/architecture.rst

    :width: 250px
    :align: center
    :height: 250px
-   :alt: Percona Distribution for MongoDB Operator
+   :alt: Percona Server for MongoDB Operator

 To provide data storage for stateful applications, Kubernetes uses Persistent Volumes.
 A *PersistentVolumeClaim* (PVC) is used to implement